lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ### Parrinello-Rahman

-The Parrinello-Rahman barostat, introduced in [](doi:10.1103/PhysRevLett.45.1196), uses an extended Hamiltonian to account for both particle motions and cell shape fluctuations, enabling the simulation of anisotropic pressure conditions, which is very common, for instance, when dealing with crystalline structures.
-This Hamiltonian includes original Hamiltonian of the system, which accounts for the kinetic and potential energy of the particles, plus additional terms that describe the kinetic and potential contributions of the simulation box itself.
+The Parrinello-Rahman barostat, introduced in [](doi:10.1103/PhysRevLett.45.1196), uses an extended Lagrangian to account for both particle motions and cell shape fluctuations, enabling the simulation of anisotropic pressure conditions, which is very common, for instance, when dealing with crystalline structures.
+This Lagrangian includes the original Lagrangian of the system, which accounts for the kinetic and potential energy of the particles, plus additional terms that describe the kinetic and potential contributions of the simulation box itself.

 The additional terms can be written in terms of the matrix